informed voters: what it means

 These services and regulations affect your life directly.
 Get information about Klamath County Government as well as access to other county services and information.

 Get information about Klamath Falls City Government as well as access to other city services and information.

 Informed voters learn about all the elected officials who represent them.
 You have elected representatives at every level:

 - U.S. Congressman

 - Klamath Falls City Schools Board

-Here are some other sources to find groups that can educate you on different kinds of issues.
+Here are some other sources to learn about different kinds of issues.